 Throughout the evening, after each event, the audience got the chance to give competitors a score out of 10 using their phones via an online website.
 Moments later the result was announced based on the average of everyone’s opinion.
 At the end of the night the results were tallied and the winner announced.
 At our event, first place went to Grave Digger.

 Two hours and 10 minutes after the event started, everything was over.
-It was a fun and exciting 130 minutes!
-We had a great time and thoroughly enjoyed the experience!
+It was a fun and exciting couple of hours!
+We had a great time and thoroughly enjoyed the experience.

 About Monster Jam